-Comcast is reportedly dropping its bid to merge with rival Time Warner Cable.
+Comcast reportedly dropping plans to merge with Time Warner Cable

 Comcast is said to be preparing to abandon its planned merger with rival Time Warner Cable.
 The deal was originally announced in early 2014, and valued at $45.2 billion in stock.
 Comcast will reportedly make its final decision today, with an announcement coming as soon as Friday, April 24.